warproxxx/pepefi/README.md

 ## Tests
 Before running tests, make sure to run npm run build:hardhat to create the configuration file.
 Then run tests using:
 >npm run test

+The test script will create a Vault, define a mock oracle price, send NFTs and WETH on the mainnet fork to our wallet, add liquidity to the vault, and create and repay an ERC721 loan and one NFTFi Promissory Note Loan.